 In the same bowl, add sesame and olive oils, tamari or coconut aminos (gluten-free soy sauce), rice wine vinegar, stevia, and toasted sesame seeds.
 Whisk until fully incorporated.

 Transfer to a container and store in the fridge.
 Use as needed.

-Oil based dressings last a long time.
-Oils don't have enough water activity for optimal bacterial growth - however, in order to avoid any kind of potential room for food borne illnesses, best practice is to store this dressing in the refrigerator.
+Oil-based dressings last a long time.
+Oils don't have enough water activity for optimal bacterial growth - however, in order to avoid any kind of potential room for food-borne illnesses, the best practice is to store this dressing in the refrigerator.
 For freshness, think about remaking this sauce after 3 weeks.
 Keep an eye out for any unwanted growth in the dressing and always use a clean utensil to scoop and dress your food.

 Serve this With

 Dress any basic salad with this sauce!
 You can also season or marinade your salmon, and if desired, add a little bit of cornstarch and thicken it to make a sauce for your flat iron steak.

 Want to get more out of your weekly meal prep efforts?
 Stick to your calorie goals and maximize results with this free meal prep toolkit for weight loss.
 An RD-written guide complete with a macro meal planner, food lists, and expert advice to help you lose weight quickly.